vidjil/vidjil/doc/user.md

 Similarity values are computed on vidjil windows sequences, so centered on cdr3 of the clonotype, but with a length depending of configuration.\
 To compute these values, a request is done to vidjil server and a matrix of each similarity between each clonotype is returned.
 A 2D representation is done locally, splitted by locus, with tSNE algorithm ([t-distributed stochastic neighbor embedding](https://en.wikipedia.org/wiki/T-distributed_stochastic_neighbor_embedding)).
 Only clonotype present in the current sample are represented in the projection.

-As the similarity is computed only on present clonotype, and tSNE aim is to maximize the distance between them in a 2D view, a side effet is that if you test this functionnality on a small sample with only few similar clones, they will be "xxx ecartés xxx"more than they would on a sample with mulitple clonotype.\
+As the similarity is computed only on present clonotype, and tSNE aim is to maximize the distance between them in a 2D view, a side effet is that if you test this functionnality on a small sample with only few similar clones, they will be seclude more than they would be on a sample with mulitple clonotype.\
-Somewhat, more disimilarity is present in sample's clonotypes, more ability to be cluster similar clonotype is present.
+Note that the more dissimilarity there is among the clonotypes of the samples, the more the ability to obtain a group of clonotypes is improved (see the figure below).

   <figure> <p style="text-align:center">
       <img src="..//pictures/scatterplot_similarity.png"/>